JohannPopp/Outlier-Plot/README.md

 [Example Logistic Regression Diagnostics.R](https://github.com/JohannPopp/Outlier-Plot/blob/master/Example%20Logistic%20Regression%20Diagnostics.R) is the shiny app published at https://poppi.shinyapps.io/logisticregressiondiagnostics/.
 Within this app it is possible to load your own data and specify your own model.
 For R users it might be even better to source [FunctionLogisticRegressionDiagnostics.R](https://github.com/JohannPopp/Outlier-Plot/blob/master/FunctionLogisticRegressionDiagnostics.R) and than to apply the function DiagPlotLogistic() to your glm-object.

 [Linear Regression Diagnostics.R](https://github.com/JohannPopp/Outlier-Plot/blob/master/Linear%20Regression%20Diagnostics.R) produces plots for a linear regression model as recommended by Field 2005[^2] at https://poppi.shinyapps.io/linear-model-diagnostics/.
-I will add an R function for this app soon.
+The R-function to apply the plots to a lm()-object can be found at [FunctionLinearRegressionDiagnostics.R](https://github.com/JohannPopp/Outlier-Plot/blob/master/FunctionLinearRegressionDiagnostics.R)

 [^1]: Hosmer, David W., Stanley Lemeshow, und Rodney X. Sturdivant.
 Applied logistic regression.
 3rd Ed.
 Wiley series in probability and statistics.
 Hoboken, NJ: Wiley, 2013, p 186 ff.